isabel8899/Internet.of.Things/FinalAssignment.md

 to have the correct day.

-But even after changing this it did work, but the code didn't give me th elive time.
-So i looked up antoher code, with then worked correctly.
+But even after changing this it did work, but the code didn't give me the current time.
+So i looked up antoher code, witch then worked correctly.